-The name Anhinga, from which the genus and family is derived, comes to us from the indigenous Amazonian Tupi people, who called them ajínja, which literally translates to ”little head”.
+The name Anhinga, from which the genus and family are derived, comes to us from the indigenous Amazonian Tupi people, who called them ajínja, which literally translates to ”little head”.
 The Tupi apparently had a real problem with their disproportionate dimensions because they considered the homely Anhinga, the New World version of the global family, to be an evil spirit and called it “devil bird”.
-An unfortunate characterization, but not completely undeserved as the birds look no small bit malevolent as they swim with body completely submerged save for that long neck, tiny head, and dagger bill.
+An unfortunate characterization, but not completely undeserved as the birds look no small bit malevolent as they swim with the body completely submerged save for that long neck, tiny head, and dagger bill.

 For the bird’s sake, though, it’s a good thing we know better.

-Double Crested Cormorant – Phalacrocorax auritus
+Double-Crested Cormorant – Phalacrocorax auritus